All courses of the Marine Institute degree programs are designated as MSTM (Maritime Studies/Technology Management).

 Structure and Functions of Technology-based Organizations

-focuses on the emergence of technology-based companies with an emphasis on how we can implement methods to increase their organizational effectiveness.
-This course will concentrate on the integration of three basic frameworks that are integral to production and performance in the 21st century.
-It will introduce students to the concepts and processes materializing in a technological milieu.
-This course also deals with the study of technological economics, organizational progression, structural configurations and operations, and universal and contemporary approaches to organizational design.
-In addition it will examine the challenges of change that face highly dynamic industries: individual & organizational change, technological change, and national & global change.
-This course will also examine specialized topics in structure evolution for technology-based organizations with an emphasis on the need for adaptability, innovation & global communications.
+focuses on the emergence of technology-based companies and how to implement methods to increase their organizational effectiveness.
+This course will concentrate on the integration of three basic frameworks which include the study of technological economics and organizational progression, structural configurations and operations, and universal and contemporary approaches to organizational design.
+In addition it will examine the challenges of change that face highly dynamic industries: individual and organizational change, technological change, and national and global change.

 Technology and the Environment